-(i) adequate and appropriate professional indemnity insurance; or
+(i) adequate and appropriate professional indemnity insurance

-(ii) adequate and appropriate fidelity insurance;
+(ii) adequate and appropriate fidelity insurance

-(l) the trustee has failed to carry out adequately and properly (whether in Australia or in an external Territory or in a foreign country):
+(l) the trustee has failed to carry out adequately and properly (whether in Australia or in an external territory or in a foreign country):

-(i) the duties of a trustee; or
+(i) the duties of a trustee

 (p) the trustee has failed to comply with a standard prescribed by the Practice Rules.

-4.6 If the Inspector-General’s delegate then forms the belief that a ground set out in section 40-40 of the Schedule is established and other sanctions are either inappropriate or have had no positive effect, the delegate will formally write to the trustee outlining the breaches in detail, seeking the trustee’s formal response as to why their registration should not be cancelled.
+4.6 If the Inspector-General’s delegate then forms the belief that a ground set out in section 40-40 of the Schedule is established and other sanctions are inappropriate or have had no positive effect, the delegate will formally write to the trustee outlining the breaches in detail, seeking the trustee’s formal response as to why their registration should not be cancelled.
 The trustee is given 20 business days to respond in writing.

 4.7 If the delegate does not receive an explanation within 20 business days or is not satisfied by the explanation, the delegate may convene a committee to consider whether the trustee should continue to be registered.

-4.8 The committee must consist of the Inspector-General in Bankruptcy or delegate, a person appointed by the Minister and a registered trustee (registered for more than five years and nominated by the ARITA).
+4.8 The committee must consist of the Inspector-General in Bankruptcy or delegate, a person appointed by the Minister and a registered trustee (registered for more than 5 years and nominated by ARITA).
 To ensure impartiality no delegate of the Inspector-General involved in decisions up to the point of referral to a committee will act as delegate of the Inspector-General on the committee.

 4.10 A committee must observe natural justice.
 This is explained in more detail below.

 4.11 A committee is not bound by any rules of evidence but may inform itself on any matter as it sees fit.
 This means that the committee will not hear submissions on whether information provided is admissible in a court of law or not.
-Similarly there is no right of “objection” to the questions being asked by the committee.
-Questions will be asked of the trustee and the trustee can choose either to answer or not.
+Similarly there is no right of objection to the questions being asked by the committee.
+Questions will be asked of the trustee and the trustee can choose to answer or not.
 The committee may proceed with its consideration of the matter irrespective of any refusal to answer.

 4.12 While it will usually consider all the supporting documents that formed the basis of decisions of the Inspector-General’s delegate and the trustee’s responses, the committee is not limited to just that information or the information that formed the basis of the prior decision to issue a show cause letter.
 The committee can consider any information and form its own view in the matter.